Skip to main content

 • The bootstrap admin email and password

-The Firebase project is set up but the database is currently wide open — only signed-in users can write, but the rules don't enforce any other constraint.
-Every project that uses this Firebase setup ships its own Firestore security rules: an access-control policy that restricts who can read or write what.
+The Firebase project is now provisioned, but the database is currently wide open — Firestore started in production mode which denies everything until you publish rules.
+Every project that uses this Firebase setup ships its own Firestore security rules: an access-control policy that defines who can read or write what.

 Used by